merledu/common_peripheral_vips/verif/vips/uart/README.md

 This repository contains the verification IP of a UART

 # Features of a UART IP

 UART stands for Universal Asynchronous Receiver/Transmitter.
 It’s not a communication protocol like SPI and I2C, but a physical circuit in a microcontroller, or a stand-alone IC.
 A UART’s main purpose is to transmit and receive serial data.

 ###### Description

 In UART communication, two UARTs communicate directly with each other.
 The transmitting UART converts parallel data from a controlling device like a CPU into serial form, transmits it in serial to the receiving UART, which then converts the serial data back into parallel data for the receiving device.
 Only two wires are needed to transmit data between two UARTs.
-Data flows from the Tx pin of the transmitting UART to the Rx pin of the receiving UART:
+Data flows from the Tx pin of the transmitting UART to the Rx pin of the receiving UART.

-###### Compatibility

 # Features of a UART verification IP